Humble Beginnings Almost 2 Decades Ago

 President and Founder, and the first Tulane student group.

-The new building: teamwork was abundant on moving day!
+The new building: teamwork on moving day!
+Owning this building

 The current full-time Tibetan staff of LHA Charitable Trust

-now manages four websites, a language school, a computer
+now manages four websites, a language school, a trade school,

 health programs.
 They publish a monthly magazine and